@overlastic/react

 const { visible, confirm, cancel } = useDisclosure({

-// Duration of the overlay animation to prevent premature destruction of the component
+// Duration of the overlay animation to prevent the component from being destroyed too early

 duration: 1000,